zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 A work item must be initialized before it can be used.
 This records the work item's handler function and marks it as not pending.

-A work item may be **submitted** (:c:macro:`K_WORK_QUEUED`) to a workqueue by an ISR or a thread.
+A work item may be **queued** (:c:macro:`K_WORK_QUEUED`) by submitting it to a workqueue by an ISR or a thread.
 Submitting a work item appends the work item to the workqueue's queue.
-Once the workqueue's thread has processed all of the preceding work items in its queue the thread will remove a pending work item from its queue and invoke the work item's handler function.
-Depending on the scheduling priority of the workqueue's thread, and the work required by other items in the queue, a pending work item may be processed quickly or it may remain in the queue for an extended period of time.
+Once the workqueue's thread has processed all of the preceding work items in its queue the thread will remove the next work item from the queue and invoke the work item's handler function.
+Depending on the scheduling priority of the workqueue's thread, and the work required by other items in the queue, a queued work item may be processed quickly or it may remain in the queue for an extended period of time.

 A delayable work item may be **scheduled** (:c:macro:`K_WORK_DELAYED`) to a workqueue; see `Delayable Work`_.